hak8or/proxmox_scripts/readme.md

 # Create an Arch Linux based container which then runs a script to init gogs.
 deploy.sh gogs.sh # Outputs a container ID when complete.

+# Create a snapshot of a container and then restore to said snapshot.
+deploy.sh -ID 101 -snapshot foo # Snapshot called foo was created. deploy.sh -ID 101 -snapshot foo # Rolling back to snapshot foo.

 # Just run a script to init gogs on an already existing container.
 deploy.sh -ID 101 gogs.sh  # Returns nothing.